camunda/blog.camunda.org/content/post/2020/08/cockpit-7.14-plugin-system-introduction.md

 categories = ["Execution"]
 tags = ["Release Note"]
 date = "2020-08-11T09:00:00+00:00"
-title = "Introduction to the Cockpit 7.14 Plugin System"
+title = "All New Frontend Plugin System for Cockpit starting with Camunda BPM 7.14"
 +++

-With the second alpha release for 7.14, cockpit got a new Plugin system.
-It replaces the current Angular 1.8 based plugin system and enables you to extend cockpit with domain-specific information written in the web-technologies of your choice.
+We are happy to announce, that Camunda BPM 7.14 (scheduled for the end of July) includes an all new frontend plugin system for Cockpit.
+It replaces the current AngularJS 1.8 based plugin system and enables you to extend Cockpit with domain-specific information written in the web-technologies of your choice.

 <!-- more -->

 # What are Plugins
 Webapp Plugins are user extensions that provide custom functionality to Cockpit, Tasklist, and Admin, which Camunda does not provide out of the box.
 It allows you to embed domain-specific information into Camunda tooling without switching applications.

-The 7.14 Plugin System allows you to use the Javascript Framework you are most familiar with, whether it be React, Angular, or just plain JavaScript. <!-- It also allows Camunda to migrate away from AngularJS and use more modern technologies. -->
+The new Plugin System allows you to use the Javascript Framework you are most familiar with, whether it be React, Angular, or just plain JavaScript. <!-- It also allows Camunda to migrate away from AngularJS and use more modern technologies.
+(Tassilo: I wouldn't mention this) -->

-Cockpit is the first App to receive a new Plugin System.
+Cockpit is the first Webapp to receive a new Plugin System.
 Tasklist and Admin will behave the same as in 7.13.

 # Developing a Plugin
 In this step-by-step example, we will guide you through creating a Plugin that uses React to display all involved users in a Process Definition in a new tab.
 If you want to follow along, make sure you have a modern version of NodeJS and Camunda BPM 7.14.0-alpha2 installed.
-We will be using the Tomcat version for this example.
+We will be using the Tomcat distribution for this example.
 Some Paths might be different if you are using another application server.
 You can find the final plugin in our Git Repository.

 ## The Interface
-Let's have a look at the Plugin API and how to integrate it into cockpit.
-Let's a look at this Hello World Plugin:
+Let's have a look at the Plugin API and how to integrate it into Cockpit.
+Let's a look at this "Hello World" Plugin:

 ```Javascript
 // plugin.js